 Browsing subject terms is a good way to find family histories, local histories and other useful items.
 On the home page, click on Library Catalog and then on Browse.
 Select Subjects Containing in the first box, enter a last name, a last name plus the word family or a place name in the second box and click Search.

 When entering a county name, add the word county or co (try both) and the state name or abbreviation (again, try both).
 Search with Otsego County in the Subjects Containing field and matches include Otsego County (N.Y.)—Genealogy, Otsego County (N.Y.)—History and Registers of births, etc.—New York (State)—Otsego County.
 Click on any of these entries to view books and other items classified with that subject.

 Search digitized newspapers

 Newspapers often turn up family details you won’t find anywhere else.
 Chronicling America has two parts—digitized newspapers and a directory.
-Click on the Search Pages tab to do a simple search (shown above).
+Click on the Search Pages tab to do a simple search (shown below).
 Try different forms of a person’s name, such as John Hudson Pennington, John H. Pennington and J. H. Pennington.
 Search for the name (without quotation marks around it) and as an exact phrase (with quotation marks) and with the last name first.
 Also try searching on a name with an occupation, place of residence, spouse’s name or other terms associated with the person.

 A search limited to California newspapers from 1880 to 1909 for my great-great-granduncle “J. H. Pennington” (as an exact phrase) produces 21 matches.
 One of them, an article in The San Francisco Call of Dec.
 23, 1895, describes him as “a fine, military-looking gentleman, who had money to spend freely” and was “a visitor at all the exclusive clubs,” but was now charged with bigamy.